nasa/cumulus/docs/ems_reporting.md

 ### Product Metadata

-Cumulus creates Product Metadata report.
-The Product Metadata report provides ancillary information about the products(collections) in Cumulus, and these information are required before EMS can process ingest and distribution reports.
+Cumulus creates a nightly Product Metadata report.
+The Product Metadata report provides ancillary information about the products (collections) in Cumulus, and this information is required before EMS can process ingest and distribution reports.

 A product can only be removed manually by the EMS team.